FedericoMansutti/Accelerated_Similarity_Metric_Library_CC_MSE/README.md

     git clone https://github.com/FedericoMansutti/Accelerated_Similarity_Metric_Library_CC_MSE
     ```
 2. Enter this folder, which is the root, and open a terminal from here.
 All the commands below must be run from a terminal inside this folder.
 3. Choose the metric (MSE, CC, PSNR, RMSE, SCC) and the number of kernels (1, 2) you want the accelerator to use.
-Then source Vitis from your local path.
+Then source Vitis from your local path (cpp and python if needed).
-4. You can choose to launch the bitstreams already loaded in the hw folders in the base templates.
+5. You can choose to launch the bitstreams already loaded in the hw folders in the base templates.
 If so skip to step 7.
 Otherwise, type:
     ```sh
     python3 main.py mse 2
     ```
    This creates the accelerator for MSE with 2 kernels (use the same pattern for other combinations).
-5. Check that a folder named `template_{metric chosen}_{number of kernel chosen}_kernels` has been created in the root folder.
+6. Check that a folder named `template_{metric chosen}_{number of kernel chosen}_kernels` has been created in the root folder.
-6. Choose if you want to run in HW, if you have a Versal machine, or in HW_EMU if you don't but still want to test the project.
+7. Choose if you want to run in HW, if you have a Versal machine, or in HW_EMU if you don't but still want to test the project.
 Keep in mind that HW_EMU is not accurate and may give inaccurate metrics.
-7. Compile the bitstreams for HW or HW_EMU by typing:
+8. Compile the bitstreams for HW or HW_EMU by typing:
     ```sh
     python3 launch.py compile_hw {metric chosen}_{number of kernel chosen}_kernels
     ```